Colin looks back on the journey that found him retraining as a Front-End Developer at CodeClan.

 My redundancy payment contributed towards CodeClan’s course fees and living costs.

 I was a little unsure about joining straight away, it seemed too good to be true.

 I went along to an info session at the Glasgow campus, even though I’d already applied.
 Going along and speaking with previous students and instructors made me feel more confident to continue with my application.

 There are other ways of learning to code, but I feel CodeClan offers a structured way of learning and gives support.

 I enjoyed all the coding and homework, but the best thing was the people.

 The instructors gave guidance and support and the fellow cohort students were great too; it was a good environment with everyone working on similar tasks.

 Most recently I’ve been working as a developer at FireFish software and recently passed my probation.
 Working on the Front-End I get to work with lots of different sites.

-Find out more about our intensive professional software development course or come along to our next info session in Edinburgh or Glasgow.
+Find out more about our Full-Stack Web Development course or come along to our next event in Inverness.